kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

         arn: arn:aws:lambda:us-west-2:123456789012:function:my-function
 ```

-`managed` and `tls` section in the configuration are extension specific and might not be required.
+`endpoints` and `tls` sections in the configuration are extension specific and might not be required.

 #### Universal without Transparent Proxy